smartbcity/connect-im/storybook/d2/role-update-command/desc.md

 ***composites*** `List<RoleName>`

 Roles to associate with the role.
 These roles must exist to be associated.
+It removes all the composite roles existing, and replaces it by the given composite roles.

 </article>
 <article>